minvws/nl-kat-mula/docs/proposal.md

   (at the moment this is `create_events`), and persists those objects into the database table `frontier`.

+* `NextCheck` process or call, for finished jobs it calculates the next time the job should be checked.
+For new jobs that haven't been checked the `NextCheck` will be set to the current time.

 * `GetFromFrontier` process, takes objects from the `frontier` table and schedules them for execution.
 This pushes objects onto the priority queue.
   `AddToQueue`.

-* `NextCheck` process or call, for finished jobs it calculates the next time the job should be checked.

 ## Design decisions / Open questions